Products Liability; Children

 (b) A retrofit is exempt from this chapter if:

-(2) The retrofit is of a previously unsold product, has been approved or recommended by an agency of the federal government, and the seller accomplishes the retrofit prior to sale.
+(2) The seller of a previously unsold product accomplishes the repair, approved or recommended by an agency of the federal government, prior to sale.

-§ -7 Penalty.
-A commercial user who knowingly violates section -4 is guilty of a misdemeanor.
+§ -8 Penalty.
+A commercial user who knowingly violates section -5 shall be guilty of a misdemeanor.

 SECTION 3.
 This Act does not affect rights and duties that matured, penalties that were incurred, and proceedings that were begun, before its effective date.